beakerandjake/advent-of-code-runner/README.md

 Depending on the puzzle and its input you might need to [parse string values into integers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).

+## Caching
+This CLI downloads puzzles inputs only once and saves them to the `inputs/` folder.
+Additionally it tracks the answers you submit to ensure you don't attempt to re-submit an answer to the website.

 ## Misc File Information

 #### `aocr-data.json`